-At the youth sports level, the majority of your coaches are just volunteers doing their best.
-Which means they are trying to navigate the field and strategy just as their athletes are.
-As a coach, there are just some things that hate hearing from those playing the game.
+As a coach, there are just some things that you hate hearing from those playing the game.
 Not only can these obstacles put your coach in an uncomfortable position, but it could ruin the experience for another athlete learning or striving to improve as well.
-If your young athlete wants be a good teammate and stay on the coach's good side, encourage him to refrain from communicating in any of theses ways:
+If you or your athlete wants be a good teammate and stay on the coach's good side, refrain from communicating in any of these ways:

-It's important to let your young athlete know, both as a parent and a coach, that losing is more than fine.
-Later on, when teams get more competitive, excuses can truly derail a promising player.
-Does the coach not like you or does he just have a better option in front of him?
+It's important to know--losing is more than fine.
 If making excuses becomes a habit, then it will too often become the reaction to anything that goes wrong in the game.
 Instead of excuses, trying channeling that disappointment into your training or positivity and get ready for the next game.

 Now, this should be a no-brainer, but showing your coach up in public is unacceptable.
-As mentioned before, your coach is likely just a volunteer -- would you want to be yelled at for doing a favor?
 It's certainly OK to disagree with a decision or substitution, but there's a way to handle these type of problems.
 No, the answer is not yelling at your coach or teammates, causing a scene on the bench, and thus creating a distraction from the job at hand.
-If your child wants to disagree with a coach and his call, it should not happen during the game.
-If he wants to offer a suggestion, it should be done in practice as more constructive conversations can occur.
+If you want to disagree with a coach and his call, it should not happen during the game.
+If you wants to offer a suggestion, it should be done in practice as more constructive conversations can occur.